nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 There are no code fixers for `FileAssert` and `DirectoryAssert`.
 They could be added, but we don't expect these to be used too much.

-### Convert Classic Assert into NUnit4 equivalent
+### Convert Classic Assert into NUnit 4.x equivalent

-If you want to keep the Classic Asserts and not convert them to the constraint model -- but do want to use the new NUnit4 naming -- you'll need to update the code manually.
+If you want to keep the Classic Asserts and not convert them to the constraint model -- but do want to use the new NUnit 4.x naming -- you'll need to update the code manually.

 The NUnit.Analyzer can't help here as the code either doesn't compile before the change or after, depending on what version of `nunit` you are compiling with.